 The ACGME Core Competencies are comprised of 6 major areas of assessment including: Patient Care, Medical Knowledge, Practice-based Learning and Improvement, Interpersonal and Communication Skills, Professionalism, and Systems-based Practice.
-The goal of the medicine clerkship is to introduce the junior student to the clinical aspect of medicine.
+The goal of the Ambulatory Medicine clerkship is to introduce the junior student to the clinical aspect of ambulatory medicine.
 Students should acquire skills in history taking and physical exam, case presentation, diagnostic decision making, use of appropriate diagnostic testing, and management of common disorders.
-These skills should serve as the foundation that should be developed further during the sub-internship and throughout residency training.